dotnet/docs-maui/docs/fundamentals/gestures/pinch.md

 </Image>
 ```

-The code for the `OnPinchUpdated` event handler is then added to the code-behind file:
+The code for the `OnPinchUpdated` event handler should be added to the code-behind file:

 ```csharp
 void OnPinchUpdated(object sender, PinchGestureUpdatedEventArgs e)